Training and funding nursing associates

 - The trainees must complete at least two substantial placements (totalling 675 hours) in settings other than their primary place of employment.

-- Requirements for training and education are set out and regulated by the NMC in its standards for pre-registration nursing associate programmes.
+- Requirements for training and education are set out and regulated by the Nursing and Midwifery Council (NMC) in its standards for pre-registration nursing associate programmes.

 Can colleges deliver nursing associate programmes?